spuder/esphome-f150/README.md

 Using a spare keyfob and a wemos D1 Mini microcontroller, create a semi-permenant remote start beacon that can be stationed near my truck, that can start my truck from my phone/home-assistant.

+The box is placed anywhere that is within range of wifi and the vehicle.

 ![after](docs/after-diagram.png)

+**Warning** : Never start a vehicle inside an enclosed space (such as a garage), the CO2 buildup is deadly.
+Only remotely start a vehile that is outdoors.

 ## Hardware